 The winter season is a good time to join us and start to learn the dances.

-The side has about 25 members and has lots of fun at practice evenings, and at pub evenings and weekends away in the UK or abroad during the summer.
-We are a mixed side and have around 8 musicians and the rest are dancers.
+The side has over 25 members and has lots of fun at practice evenings, and at pub evenings and weekends away in the UK or abroad during the summer.
+We are a mixed side and have around 10 musicians and the rest are dancers.
 We also have supporters who come out regularly to watch, and enjoy the music and song session afterwards.
 Among these is Dave Land, who we are indebted to for his excellent photos, many of which are featured on this website - both group photos, and photos of us while we are dancing out.

 In the summer we dance out most Tuesday evenings, and after dancing for an hour or so we often go into a local pub and sing and play music.
 We sometimes go away for Morris dancing weekends together; destinations such as Bridport and Lyme Regis, Minehead, Ilfracombe, Plymouth & Falmouth have featured in recent years.
 The Side also makes regular trips abroad to France - where we take part in a Champagne Festival, and to Germany where we take part in a Wine Festival.
 We give displays of Clog Morris dancing around the towns and take part in grand processions.
 And in the winter we have a social weekend away, usually on the coast.